What To Expect At A Points Event

 Remove everything from your car; a tote is very useful to keep all your things together and dry.
 Listen to the Event Chair and Safety Stewards; they will guide you through the event and answer any questions you might have.
 There will be lots of walking and standing, so make sure you get plenty of rest the night before and wear comfortable shoes.

 Keep in mind that you will be both a worker and a driver.
 The event is split into two heats; those who drive in the morning have to work the course in the afternoon and vice versa.
 Heat 1 drivers who abandon their heat 2 work duties will not be welcomed back to a second event.

 Yes.
-If you attend over ⅔ of the events (5 out of 7, for example), and you’re a card-carrying NEOHIO Region member of the SCCA, then we’re tracking the points you earn at each event.
+If you’re a current NEOHIO Region member of the SCCA, then we’re tracking the points you earn at each event.
 At the end of the season we’ll post results.
 In February, we’ll present awards to the top drivers at the Banquet.
 Check out the Rules for more information.

 This is a 100% volunteer, club-operated, non-profit organization, with the primary goal to promote motorsports and motorsports awareness in the greater Northeastern Ohio region and beyond.
 If you’re looking to get involved, you can contribute in a number of ways: